zachammoud00/network-labs/implementing-vlans/trunk-port-configuration/basic-trunking.md

 3. access the two ports which will be trunk on switch 1 and switch 2 and set them to trunking, in this case I have chosen GigabitEthernet 0/1 on both switches.

    interface GigabitEthernet 0/1
-   switchport moode trunk
+   switchport mode trunk
-   exit
+   switchport trunk native vlan 100 exit

-4. Confirm the port is a trunking port afer configuration, you can see the interface details from priveleged executive mode.
+5. Confirm the port is a trunking port afer configuration, you can see the interface details from priveleged executive mode.

    show interfaces trunk